Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

 Kyu has been working for more than 20 years in strategic communications.
 Prior he was an associate director of communications and marketing for the Earth Institute at Columbia University.
 There he helped lead outreach efforts across a range of areas including media relations, partnership development, social media, and digital strategy.
-Kyu joined the Earth Institute in 2007 to bring attention to the work of the Millennium Villages, a project that spanned 10 different countries in sub-Saharan Africa focused on proving the Millennium Development Goals could be achieved.
+Kyu joined the Earth Institute in 2007 to bring attention to the work of the Millennium Villages, a project that spanned 10 different countries in sub-Saharan Africa focused on demonstrating the Millennium Development Goals could be achieved.
 Since then he’s developed core strategies and campaigns to promote Columbia’s work in the fields of sustainable development, poverty alleviation, and climate change.

 Get the latest news and research on energy & climate policy.